BadassHenkka/tuas-health-tech-machine-vision/README.md

 ### Running locally

+In the project folder where we have the package.json file, run the command `npm run dev`.
+This will create a new folder machinevision/frontend/static/frontend, build all the JS files into a main.js file under this folder and also compile any assets like images into this folder as well.
+Leave this terminal window open.

-In the project folder (where we have manage.py file) run `python manage.py runserver`.
+Open another terminal and in the project folder (where we have manage.py file) run `python manage.py runserver`.
 This starts the development server and if not specified in the runserver command, by default it will run here - http://127.0.0.1:8000/

-Open up a second terminal and navigate to the project folder where we have the package.json file and run `npm run dev`.
+If this is the first time you're setting up this project, you will notice in the terminal that you're being prompted to make database migrations.
+Shut down the server with ctrl+C and run the command `python manage.py migrate`.
+This will prime your database with all the needed database models.
+Now start the server again with `python manage.py runserver`.

 Now you should be able to see the project website in your localhost.